aryanmangla23/08-25-2022/README.md

 Went to bed.
 But for like 1.5 hours we played a game of naming countries and animals given one letter.

 Then slept at like 2.
-Woke up at 5.